 New York City, the city that never sleeps!
-We visited New York City in March after visiting Darah’s grandparents in upstate New York for a couple of days.
+We visited New York City in March after visiting some family in upstate New York for a couple of days.
 It was very cold and a blizzard had blown through the week before our arrival.
 That said, the cold didn’t stop us from being excited about all the things to do in NYC.

 We got to take a two hour train ride through beautiful, snow-covered upstate New York on our way to NYC.

 Our ride was from Poughkeepsie to Grand Central Station.
-So much detail went into building this huge and fascinating hub in New York City.
 And so began our NYC adventure.

 Things to Note About Our 2 Days in NYC

 We walked almost everywhere we went.
 For instance, we ended our our first full day at 13.1 miles walked.
 We were a little tired, to say the least.

-The next day was 11 miles.
+The next day was another whopping 11 miles walked.
 Seems crazy now.
 However, this was the best decision we could have made, as it led to an amazing couple of days where we saw so many sights by happenstance and saved money on transportation!
 It led us to explore Chicago in a similar fashion.
 More on that in our post on things to do in Chicago in 3 days!

 Unlike Chicago, we did not buy a CityPASS or Go Explorer Pass for NYC.
-Unfortunately, we didn’t even know these existed when we went!
+Unfortunately, we didn’t even know these existed when we visited at the time!
 Sad day.
 These are a great deal and definitely worth checking out.
 However, it seems Go Explorer Pass beats the CityPASS for options and cost.
 You can compare them for yourself!